 For the rest of us, if performance matters, carbs are the only fuel source we can use to get a serious workout.

 So can I exercise while on keto, or not?

-You absolutely can do hard-core strength training or cardio while eating a ketogenic diet.
+You absolutely can do hard-core strength training or cardio work out while eating a ketogenic diet.
 In fact, there are whole subsets of the keto community built around teaching people how to squeeze the best possible performance from a ketogenic diet while maintaining high levels of physical activity.
-In fact, once you become fat-adapted, you’ll feel great!!
+In fact, once you become fat-adapted, you’ll feel great!

 - Can I run a marathon?
 Not likely.
 But maybe, very slowly.

 - Will I be performing at optimal levels?
 Not even close!